May 13, 2016

 For Garland, that change came in the form of her online psychology degree with a mental health concentration, which is designed to help her understand the principles involved with therapy and assessment.

 According to Botto, a mental health concentration is just one career avenue of psychology.
 SNHU offers a number of online psychology degrees with variety of different focuses.
-There are also BA programs with concentrations in Addictions, Applied Psychology, Child and Adolescent Development, Forensic Psychology or Social Psychology.
-There are MS programs with concentrations in Child and Developmental Psychology, Forensic Psychology or Industrial-Organizational Psychology.
+There are also BA programs with concentrations in Addictions, Applied Psychology, Child Psychology, Forensic Psychology or Social Psychology.
+The Master's in Psychology degree also include concentrations like Master's in Child Development, Master's in Forensic Psychology or Master's in Industrial-Organizational Psychology.

 No matter which concentration they pursue, online psychology grads have diverse career options to choose from.
 "Other students turn to various segments within education, working as paraprofessionals in elementary & secondary schools or in various staff positions within higher education," Botto said.